 Day One, Alby to Felmingham.

-Living nearby, Cromer is our familiar backyard so we hopped on the bus (a rarer and more exciting experience in Norfolk than a National Trail) and didn’t start actually walking until we reached what we as residents of the North Norfolk coast consider to be exotic foreign parts.
+The Weavers Way officially starts from the compact, attractive seaside town of Cromer.
+However this is our familiar backyard, so we hopped on the bus (a rarer and more exciting experience in Norfolk than a National Trail) and didn’t start actually walking until we reached what we as residents of the North Norfolk coast consider to be exotic foreign parts.
 At Alby.

 If you don’t know North Norfolk it would be a shame to do that as the route around Felbrigg and Metton is beautiful and interesting.
 On this occasion however somebody (I’m not saying who) sensibly declared that to walk from Cromer to the only campsite, 3 km south of Aylsham, would be too far for a first day.
 Somebody else’s impractical squeaks of ‘but we really should do the whole official trail’ were overruled.